-This involves taking some measure of control away from large institutions like government, corporations and social service conglomerates and giving it to the people most affected by their actions.
+their actions.
 David Bouchier describes this function as attaining "positive freedoms."
-Positive freedoms are rights of self-government that are not dependent on or limited by higher powers (Bouchier, p.9).
+Positive freedoms are rights of self- government that are not dependent on or limited by higher powers (Bouchier, p.9).

-In the neighbourhood where I live and work, residents are starting to demand control over land use decisions.
-They stopped the state and local governments' plan to build a second state prison on the waterfront in their neighbourhood.
-Instead of stopping there, the residents, through a series of block meetings and a neighbourhood coalition, have developed a "Peoples' Plan" for that waterfront site.
+In the neighborhood where I live and work, residents are starting to demand control over land use decisions.
+They stopped the state and local governments' plan to build a second state prison on the waterfront in their neighborhood.
+Instead of stopping there, the residents, through a series of block meetings and a neighborhood coalition, have developed a "Peoples' Plan" for that waterfront site.
 Control of land use has traditionally rested with local government (and state and federal government to a much more limited extent), guided by professional planners and consultants.
-Neighbourhood residents believe they should control land use in their neighbourhood, since they are the ones most directly affected by it.
+Neighborhood residents believe they should control land use in their neighborhood, since they are the ones most directly affected by it.

 The concept of self-reliant communities described by David Morris (1987) also helps us understand the shift in power we are talking about.
-Self-reliant communities organise to assert authority over capital investment, hiring, bank lending, etc. - all areas where decision making traditionally has been in the hands of government or private enterprise.
+Self-reliant communities organize to assert authority over capital investment, hiring, bank lending, etc.--all areas where decision making traditionally has been in the hands of government or private enterprise.

-3. Building a counter-culture that uses all forms of communication to resist illegitimate authority, racism, sexism, and capitalism.
-In low-income neighbourhoods, it is also important that this counter-culture become an alternative to the dominant culture that has resulted from welfare and drugs.
+3. Building a counterculture that uses all forms of communication to resist illegitimate authority, racism, sexism, and capitalism.
+In low-income neighborhoods, it is also important that this counterculture become an alternative to the dominant culture which has resulted from welfare and drugs.

-The Populist movement can teach us a lot about building a counter-culture.
-That movement used the press, person-to-person contact via roving rallies and educational lectures, an extensive network of farm co-operatives and an alternative vision of agricultural economics to do this (Goodwyn, 1976; 1981).
+The Populist movement can teach us a lot about building a counterculture.
+That movement used the press, person-to-person contact via roving rallies and educational lectures, an extensive network of farm cooperatives and an alternative vision of agricultural economics to do this (Goodwyn, 1976; 1981).

-Every movement organisation has to use the media to advance its ideas and values.
+Every movement organization has to use the media to advance its ideas and values.
 Educational events, film, community-based newspapers, etc., are all important.
-The local community advocacy organisation in North Camden has done a good job of combining fundraising with the development of counter-culture.
-They have sponsored alternative theatre that has explored the issues of battered women, homelessness and sexism.
-After each play, the theatre group conducted an open discussion with the audience about these issues.
+The local community advocacy organization in North Camden has done a good job of combining fundraising with the development of counterculture.
+They have sponsored alternative theater which has explored the issues of battered women, homelessness and sexism.
+After each play, the theater group conducted an open discussion with the audience about these issues.
 These were powerful experiences for those who attended.

-The question of confronting the dominant culture in very low-income neighbourhoods is one of the greatest challenges facing community organisations.
+The question of confronting the dominant culture in very low income neighborhoods is one of the greatest challenges facing community organizations.
 Many families have now experienced welfare dependence for four generations, a phenomenon which has radically altered many peoples' value systems in a negative way.
 People must worry about survival constantly, and believe that anything they can get to survive they are entitled to, regardless of the effect on others.
 It has not fostered a cooperative spirit.
-The response of low-income people to long-term welfare dependency is not irrational, but it is a serious obstacle to functioning in a system of decentralised, co-operative work and services.
+The response of low-income people to long-term welfare dependency is not irrational, but it is a serious obstacle to functioning in a system of decentralized, cooperative work and services.